 Swamiji is the author of several books on spirituality published by Rudra Press, including Dynamic Stillness, Vols.
 I & II ; The Breath of God; Open Heart, Open Mind; Choose to Be Happy; Will I Be the Hero of My Own Life? and There Is No Other.
 He has traveled extensively in Asia and has a deep appreciation of Asian art.

-Videos of Swamiji's talks are available on his YouTube channel.
+To begin to appreciate the flavor of Swamiji's teachings, numerous videos are available on his YouTube channel.
+Here's a place to begin: